yourfriendfitz/solidDesign/README.md

 Interface segregation often leads to separating a builder function or class to construct complex objects.
 This will segregate the interface for constructing an object from the interface for ordinary use of the object in the application.

+The interface segregation principle looks at each class from the viewpoint of the collaborating classes.
+Taking each collaborator as a reference point, it's important to ask, "What methods and attributes does "this collaborator require?"
+This helps locate a cohesive, minimal interface for each collaborator.